Infinityy1001/Portfolio/README.md

-#  3D Portfolio 🚀
+# Portfolio 🚀

-Welcome to my **interactive 3D portfolio**! 🌐 This project is designed to offer you an immersive experience using **Three.js**, where you can explore my projects and professional journey while interacting with animated 3D objects.
-Plus, a **command terminal** lets you access all my information in a fun way! 🖥️✨
+Welcome to my **interactive 3D portfolio** ! 🌐 This project is designed to offer you an immersive experience using **Three.js**, where you can explore my projects and professional journey while interacting with animated 3D objects.
+Plus, a **command terminal** lets you access all my information in a fun way ! 🖥️✨

 ## 🎨 Technologies Used